bagaturchess/Bagatur/Sources/Resources/doc/engine/txt/readme_distro_BagaturEngine.txt

   3. On Laptop - for optimal performance make sure that: Laptop is connected to power supply (by either cable or docking station) and power plan is set to 'Maximum Performance'

-  4. You may tune the Evaluation Function.
-     In general, the UCI user interfaces has a functionality to change the options supported by the Engine.
-     Even more, you may save the different configurations as different engines and to fight them with each other in order to prove that your tuning makes it better.
-     All this UCI options are implemented: King Safety, Mobility, Safe Mobility, Cental Space, Piece-Square, Pawns Structure, Passed Pawns.
-     For example, in Arena you can open the UCI options panel in that way: 1) Engines/Manage 2) select engine 3) click on the UCI tab 4) press 'CTRL-1' and/or 'CTRL-2'

-  5. If for some reason the EXE files do not work as expected, then there are 2 options:
+  4. If for some reason the EXE files do not work as expected, then there are 2 options:
      A) Edit the corresponding INI file.
 Find the option 'vm.location', remove semicolons (';' symbol) from the beginning of the line, and set the property to point out the wanted jvm.dll. jvm.dll could be found in JRE's 'bin/client' or 'bin/server' directory.
 For example, something like 'C:\jdk1.6.0_07\jre\bin\client\jvm.dll'
      B) (Not recommended) Use the BAT files inside the 'bin' sub-directory: Bagatur_1core.bat and Bagatur_mcore.bat